gregor-smith/fallible-server/README.md

 ## Routing
 Currently no dedicated router is included with this package, but there are tools with which you can easily make your own, notably `fallthroughMessageHandler`.

-This function takes an array of `MessageHandlers` which may return either some arbitrary state or a specific state indicating that execution should fall through to the next handler in the array.
+This function takes an array of `MessageHandlers` which may return either some arbitrary response state or a specific state indicating that execution should fall through to the next handler in the array.
 In case every handler falls through, a given fallback handler is used.
 A given type guard is used to identify the state returned by each handler.
 An example of this can be seen below; note that neither return state is required to take any specific shape.

 ```typescript
 const routeHandlers: MessageHandler<void, Response | 'no-match'>[] = [